UnknownGuardian/coupling-experiments/README.md

 ## TODO for release:

-- Only Model and Y is in model file
 - Move priorities/class assignments to the scenario?
-- Consider moving models out of folders into just individual files
+VERIFY THIS WON"T WRECK US